boarfish55/potatofs/README.md

   gracefully shutdown the fs, such as when going losing Internet then needing to shutdown their machine.
 * The fs should really retry claims and unclaim ops.
-* Set an upper bound on how long we're willing to wait for the last bg_purge run.
 * fsck is too slow, too many cleam/unclaim.
 Try to batch operations on a single slab together
 * Make the workers and timeouts configurable in the config file